 That is why it is so important to obtain a PERMANENT Health Insurance policy for your college student throughout their college experience.
 The alternative is scary.

 The best part of this though, is that these plans are cheap!
 18 year old males are one of the cheapest demographics in health insurance.
-18 year old females on the other hand can be a little pricier, but Aetna, for instance, offers a terrific health insurance policy for young people male or female that is under $100 per month.
+18 year old females on the other hand can be a little pricier, but Aetna, for instance, offers a terrific health insurance policy for young people male or female.
 (This varies according to state.)

 Now the actual post, because most U.S. colleges and universities including most state schools require students to have health insurance as a condition of enrollment, a student can provide their own private health insurance through their parent’s existing coverage or some schools will offer insurance through one specific carrier.
-Several state schools offer health insurance however our agents have typically seen these prices to be higher then the private individual insurance East Coast insurance can offer.
+Several state schools offer health insurance however our agents have typically seen these prices to be higher then the private individual insurance Every Choice Health Insurance can offer.
 Students and their parents are frequently motivated to find alternative coverage that may offer better protection at a lower price.